tiptenbrink/tiauth-faroe/README.md

 ## Test suite

+TODO:
+- Add more negative tests, such as user_not_found being returned in case the counter is incorrect, etc.

 This distribution has been tested with a test suite that relies on the [`@faroe/client`](https://github.com/faroedev/js-client) JavaScript package.
 All major server actions work.
 Note that this distribution assumes that an _external_ user store is used.

 The test suite sets up a local SMTP server to test actions that require a verification code.